 Facelifts specifically address the neck and jowl regions of the face.
 It is important to note eyes and brows are not improved by the facelift procedure.
 Facelifts are often performed in conjunction with a brow lift and blepharoplasty.

-No matter how well prepared you are, you may still feel a shock when you look in the mirror after your surgery!
-Facial surgery produces significant bruising, swelling and distortion of the face.
+Post-surgery, facial surgery produces significant bruising, swelling and distortion of the face.
 Your cheeks will swell extensively, your eyes become red and swollen, you have sutures around your ears going up to the back of your neck – and possibly staples in your hair line.

 Your wounds will extend around the back of the head and up in front of the ears.
 You will have sutures and staples in place in front of and behind your ears.
 You may have sutures through your upper and lower eyelids taped at each end.